Existence of equivariant models of spherical varieties and other G-varieties: Models of horospherical homogeneous spaces

 and the induced cohomology exact sequence

 Since $A_\qs$ is a split $k_0$-torus, the $k_0$-torus $A_q/Z(G_0)$ is split as well, and by Hilbert's Theorem 90 we have $H^1(k_0,A_q/Z(G_0))=1$.
-Now it follows from the exact sequence \eqref{e:vk-90} that the homomorphism $\vk_*$ is injective, which proves (ii). \end{proof}
+Now we see from the exact sequence \eqref{e:vk-90} that the homomorphism $\vk_*$ is injective, which proves (ii). \end{proof}

-Now we consider the case when $k_0$ is $\R$ or a $p$-adic field.
-We shall compute the image of $t(G_0)$ in $H^2(k_0,A_q)$ using the Tate-Nakayama duality; see Appendix \ref{s:A-TN}.